Callahan County Courthouse

 Today, Callahan County is a vibrant community that honors its history while embracing modern advancements.
 Its rich agricultural heritage, coupled with a growing oil and gas industry, makes this county a resilient and prosperous area within the state of Texas.

-This timeline provides a concise overview of the key events in the history of Callahan County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Callahan County, Texas.

 • 1854 - Callahan County is created and named after James Hughes Callahan, a Texas Ranger and legislator.